My beliefs are so fundamental to my photography that I feel a few words are necessary.

 I have already alluded to the principal driving force in my life - nature conservation.
 As a thirteen year old schoolboy I was so inspired and motivated by a visit to a nature reserve that, from that time on, I wanted nothing more than to become a reserve manager.
 Later in that same year I read Rachel Carson’s Silent Spring.
 Published In 1962, her book focused on the hazards of the pesticide DDT, and questioned humanity's faith in technological progress.
 This book was a major influence in the founding of the environmental movement.
 Although I could not understand everything that I read, it evoked deeper feelings that added to my initial sense of inspiration, and I realised that I had to do something: simply being an observer would not satisfy my emerging ambitions.
 Eventually, I became the manager of the nature reserve that was the source of my inspiration: Skomer, the most wonderful, wild, Atlantic Welsh Island.
 It was my home for ten years, and will always remain my spiritual haven.
 In Wales we talk of ‘cynefin’.
 There is no English equivalent.
 It means ‘the land or place where a person belongs’, and is quite different to the concept of ‘land that we own’.
 Skomer is my cynefin.

 After Skomer I moved to North Wales and was given the responsibility for 5 magnificent National Nature Reserves, including mountains, woodland and coast.
 Later, I co-ordinated the management of all the National Nature Reserves in Wales.
 I have long been at the forefront of developing management planning for nature conservation, and this includes considerable international experience ranging from Costa Rica to Uganda and Estonia to Spain.
-My book ‘Management Planning for Nature Conservation’, first published in 2008, has become a standard text on conservation planning. http://www.springer.com/environment/environmental+management/book/978-94-007-5115-6 I am the general secretary of the Conservation Management System Consortium. http://www.software4conservation.com/cms-consortium I am an Honorary Lecturer in the School of Environment, Natural Resources and Geography at Bangor University. ( http://www.bangor.ac.uk/senrgy/staff/alexander.php.en ) In 2012 I was elected as a Fellow of the Royal Society of Biology.
+My book ‘Management Planning for Nature Conservation’, first published in 2008, has become a standard text on conservation planning. http://www.springer.com/environment/environmental+management/book/978-94-007-5115-6 Until recently I was the general secretary of the Conservation Management System Consortium. http://www.software4conservation.com/cms-consortium I am an Honorary Lecturer in the School of Environment, Natural Resources and Geography at Bangor University. ( http://www.bangor.ac.uk/senrgy/staff/alexander.php.en ) In 2012 I was elected as a Fellow of the Royal Society of Biology.
+I am a trustee of the Wildlife Trust of South and West Wales and Chairman of the Pembrokeshire Islands Conservation Advisory Committee.

 What is nature conservation?
 A decade or so ago I became somewhat obsessed with trying to understand what nature conservation might mean, and one of the more useful thing that I read was a simple statement made in 1976 by Derek Ratcliffe, an outstanding scientist and conservationist: “The question of whether we conserve wildlife and habitat because of its right to existence poses one of the ultimate philosophical problems, and can only be answered in terms of personal credo”.
 Nature conservation can mean so much or, sadly, so little.
 Each of us has our own understanding, and there is no universal truth or definition that everyone could accept.
 At this time, I was fortunate enough to attend a short course at Schumacher College, an international centre for nature-based education.
 Stephan Harding, a lecturer at the college, introduced the idea of preparing a personal statement of our relationship with, and commitment to, nature and life, a statement which could guide future actions.
 This process of concentrated deep thinking and the preparation of a written statement was one of the most worthwhile that I have experienced.
 Since my initial attempt, I return at intervals to rethink and review my statement, to develop my understanding and continue my search.